haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Visualization of the generated AF2 models

-In order to visualize the models in PyMOL save your predictions to disk or download the precalculated AlphaFold2 model from [here](abagtest_2d03e.result.zip){:target="\_blank"}.
+In order to visualize the models in PyMOL save your predictions to disk or download the precalculated AlphaFold2 models from [here](abagtest_2d03e.result.zip){:target="\_blank"}.

 Start PyMOL and load via the File menu all five AF2 models.